Lucid Dreaming: A Deeper Dive

 Overview of the Program

-In this unique program Andrew presents some of the deeper teachings of the nocturnal practices.
+In this program Andrew presents the deeper teachings of the nocturnal practices.
 How do the “awakened ones” see the world?
 What do they wake up from, and what do they wake up to?
 How do we co-create our reality?
 How can we free ourselves and others from the trap of diurnal and nocturnal non-lucidity?
 What does it mean to see the world as a dream – and how do we attain that awakening?

 From the exoteric to the esoteric, from theory to practice, from science to spirituality, this program draws on the ancient wisdom of the East and the modern knowledge of the West to penetrate the mysteries of the night — and the wonders of the mind.